OrF8/OrF8/README.md

-👋 Hi, I’m @OrF8
-# 💫 About Me:
+🔭 I’m currently working toward graduating with a B.Sc in Computer Science from HUJI.
+🌱 I’m currently learning Object Oriented Programming and Machine Learning.
+💬 Ask me about My favorite movie.
+You can also ask me about my interest in Computer Science.
-🔭 I’m currently working toward graduating with a B.Sc in Computer Science from HUJI.<br>🌱 I’m currently learning Object Oriented Programming and Machine Learning.<br>💬 Ask me about My favorite movie.<br>⚡ I volunteer to teach high school students computer science, and I love inspiring the next generation of programmers!
+⚡ I volunteer to teach high school students computer science, and I love inspiring the next generation of programmers!

 ## 🌐 Socials: